zurfarosa/Dutch/RULES.md

 # End of the game

-Players will continue to play rounds until the  auction deck has been exhausted and either there are no remaining auction display cards, or neither player wants to purchase the display cards that remain.
+Players will continue to play until there are no remaining auction display cards to buy, or neither player wants to purchase the display cards that remain.

 At this point, players gather together their personal deck, discards and any 'cashed-in' cards, and then sum their total VPs. **In addition, a bonus ten VPs is awarded for any suit which a player has at least six of.**